Space Station Silicon Valley: Reception

-A reviewer for Next Generation named the level design "superb", praising the variety and open-ended approach of the levels.
+Next Generation called the level design "superb", praising the variety and open-ended approach of the levels.
 Dan Hsu of Electronic Gaming Monthly echoed similar remarks, applauding the game's preparation for contingencies, and Daily Radar's Max Everingham described the levels as "innovative".
-GameRevolution disliked the inability to save the game mid-level, but otherwise appreciated the variety of the levels, while a reviewer for Game Informer found the levels to be "fairly small".
+Arcade's Mark Green lauded the attention to detail in levels, such as footprints in snow.
+GameRevolution disliked the inability to save the game mid-level, but otherwise appreciated the variety of the levels, while Game Informer found the levels to be "fairly small".

 GameRevolution wrote that the game has "some of the best sound yet" for a Nintendo 64 game, praising the variety of the musical tracks.
 IGN's Casamassina found the music "very well executed" and "very entertaining", likening it to "'futuristic space pop' and elevator-like tunes", and named the sound effects "equally satisfying".
-Conversely, Electronic Gaming Monthly's Hsu found the music "ultra-annoying".
-For the PlayStation version of the game, in which the original music is replaced, John Szczepaniak of Hardcore Gaming 101 said that it "sucks", writing that "the elevator style music is made even more obnoxious, and some of the really good tunes ... have been replaced with awful generic heavy metal".
+Conversely, Electronic Gaming Monthly's Hsu found the music irritating and GamePro's Wes Nihei considered it 'barely alive".
+Hardcore Gaming 101's Szczepaniak criticised the PlayStation versions music, writing that "the elevator style music is made even more obnoxious, and some of the really good tunes ... have been replaced with awful generic heavy metal".

-IGNs Casamassina found that the game "lacks the graphic finesse of a title like Banjo-Kazooie", but praised it nonetheless, while GameSpots Lauren Fielder called the graphics "nothing special".
-GameRevolution praised the graphics, particularly applauding the smooth textures and vibrant colour palette, as well as the detail of the character movement.
+Critics noted the graphics did not match Nintendo games like Banjo-Kazooie and Super Mario 64 but were suitable for its purpose.
+GameRevolution praised the graphics, particularly applauding the smooth textures and vibrant colour palette, as well as the detail of the character movement, and Hyper's Cam Shea wrote the graphics were "bright, cheery, and comic".
 Next Generation felt that the game "doesn't push Nintendo 64's hardware to the limits", and noted some occasional frame rate slowdown, but appreciated the "cute" and simplistic design.
 Jon Storm of Game Informer called the graphics "lame", criticising the lack of detail in the environments and characters.
 In a retrospective feature, Craig Owens of Nintendo Gamer wrote that the game's "chunky, angular" art style conveys the "experimental, unpredictable tone".
+Some critics noted inconveniences in the camera movement.

 Electronic Gaming Monthly presented Space Station Silicon Valley the Silver Editor's Choice Award.
 It was named IGN's Game of the Month for October 1998, and in February 1999 it won Most Innovative Game from IGN, who praised it for capturing "old-school" gameplay mechanics.
 In January 2007, IGN placed the game fifth on a list of "Underrated and Underappreciated Games", and in April 2009 placed it on a list of "Nintendo 64 Treasures", stating that it "remains one of the great unsung heroes" of the console.
 Despite its critical success, the game failed to match expected sales, and was unable to earn enough money to warrant a sequel.
 The team attributed the poor commercial performance to the game's simultaneous launch with The Legend of Zelda: Ocarina of Time, which was Nintendo's marketing focus at the time.